Touristy or not touristy is the question

 Cascais is lovely place to visit.
 The town of Cascais is seated on a sandy bay on the Atlantic Ocean.
 This beautiful village is 25 km from Lisbon, the Estoril Coast.
 The city is divided into six parishes, among which Carcavelos, Estoril and Cascais itself.
 The beauty of Cascais can be seen in its old buildings and ruins.
 But Cascais also highlights, of course, for its beaches and activities that can be performed there as windsurfing.
 In addition to the exciting nightlife that the city has.
 Cascais is a great city to spend a beach holiday.
 Get a few days to get away and live in one of the apartments in Cascais, where you see, for example, the sea, is a dream that can become reality.
 To access Cascais, we can do it by train or by car from Lisbon.
 Once in the city and to move through it, it's best to visit on foot or on bike or a car.
 We can also meet motorcycle, which facilitates movement

 through the city.
 Not to be missed boat ride in the harbor.
 I visited this place in my summer vacation.
-I am great thankful of carrentalcascais.com to provide great help to explore Cascais. almost 6 years ago
+I am great thankful of carrentalcascais.com to provide great help to explore Cascais. about 6 years ago

 I loved Evora.
 Stay within the old walls.
 The people of Setubal are proud of their fishing village heritage.
 Every town in the center of the country has a castle.
 The wine is cheap and fantastic.
 Do not skip all the history in Lisbon.
 You can walk or take the public transport everywhere.
 We did not go to oporto.
 We are in Spain, now, instead.
-We are heading back to Lisbon soon. almost 6 years ago
+We are heading back to Lisbon soon. about 6 years ago

 I love to share my experience here regarding Portugal tour as i went there for an family tour for around 1 month. its an awesome place to visit.
 Places like Lisbon, Algarve and Sintra are world famous for their exotic beauty.